 An easy way to remember the difference between benign and malignant: the word ‘no’ in the German language is ‘Nein’, which sounds very similar to the suffix of benign – meaning ‘not cancerous.

-The most common cancers that are seen in veterinary practice include:
+The most common cancers that are seen in our veterinary practice in Basingstoke include:

 - mammary cancer;